 3 Based on the consensus revenue forecast adopted by the Vermont Emergency Board on January 19, 2017, as adjusted in May 2017 by the Legislature's estimate of additional revenues due to enhanced revenue collection efforts and other tax changes passed during the 2017 legislative session (see "Fiscal Year 2018 - Forecast" herein), and appropriations effective July 1, 2017.
-Does not reflect the rescission plan approved by the Joint Fiscal Committee on August 17, 2017 (see "Fiscal Year 2018 Budget, Budget Rescissions and Other Reductions" herein).
+Does not reflect appropriation rescissions expected to be reviewed by the Joint Fiscal Committee on August 17, 2017 (see "Fiscal Year 2018 Budget, Budget Rescissions and Other Reductions" herein).